Is Anyone among You Sick?

 James 5, 14-16

-In the Catholic Church, the Anointing of the Sick, also known as Extreme Unction, is a sacrament that is administered to a Catholic “who, having reached the age of reason, begins to be in danger due to sickness or old age,” except in the case of those who “persevere obstinately in manifest grave sin.”
+In the Catholic Church, the Anointing of the Sick, also known as Extreme Unction, is a sacrament that is administered to a Catholic “who, having reached the age of reason, begins to be in danger due to sickness or old age” except in the case of those who “persevere obstinately in manifest grave sin.”
 The sacrament provides physical and/or spiritual healing according to God’s will.
 It offers necessary graces so that the sick person may prepare for death; it pours out consolation and hope and provides an opportunity for the forgiveness of sins even when the sick person is too ill to receive the sacrament of Reconciliation.
-The Anointing of the Sick is often administered near the time of death to bring the person receiving the sacrament spiritual and physical strength.
+The Anointing of the Sick is often administered near death to bring the person receiving the sacrament spiritual and physical strength.
 As a sacrament (an outward sign of something internal), it is performed to give God’s grace through the Holy Spirit.
-Only priests (presbyters and bishops) have the authority to minister the anointing of the sick using oil blessed by the bishop since Christ gave his apostles and the men they appointed in the ministry special power over natural and supernatural phenomena.
+Only priests (presbyters and bishops) have the authority to minister the anointing of the sick using oil blessed by the bishop since Christ gave his apostles and the men they appointed in the ministry extraordinary power over natural and supernatural phenomena.

 The Sacrament of the Anointing of the Sick has its foundations in “the economy of salvation.”
 Because sin has entered the world, illness and suffering plague our human condition.
 “In illness, man experiences his powerlessness, his limitations, and his finitude.”
 Those who are gravely or chronically ill catch a glimpse of death and are humbled by their illness.
 They acquire the wisdom of the fact that health and happiness aren’t permanent, and their lives must eventually come to an end (Catechism of the Catholic Church, 1500).
 The acquisition of wisdom is a good thing, but illness, suffering, and the thought of approaching death do carry a negative influence.
 Although an ill or dying person might become more mature and able to discern the more important things in life than what one had previously thought were essential for happiness and contentment but, in reality, were temporal and fleeting in their shallowness, “illness can lead to anguish, self-absorption, sometimes even despair and revolt against God.”
 Still, suffering and/or dying can be good in that it often prompts a person to search for God and be reconciled to Him (CCC, 1501).